 The Root ICA Certificate subjectPublicKeyInfo field shall indicate the Public Key algorithm identifier and the Public Key in the specified algorithm format as specified in RFC 5280, where the key size shall be 4096-bit RSA.
-The object identifiers for the supported algorithms and the methods for encoding the public key materials (public key and parameters) are specified in RFC3279-, -RFC4055-, and -RFC4491-
+The object identifiers for the supported algorithms and the methods for encoding the public key materials (public key and parameters) are specified in RFC3279, RFC4055, and RFC4491.

 The algorithm field shall use the following identifier: